 " topped the British charts, making Kraftwerk the first German act to reach #1 in the UK.

 The album cover, which features a colorful drawing of a motorway on a summer day, was painted by Emil Schult, who also co-wrote the lyrics to the song.

 album contains five tracks.
 This song takes up all of Side A and the other four are on Side B.

 David - Dublin, Ireland

-Mojo magazine November 2009 asked Hutter whether with his classical training he wrote scores when composing for Kraftwek.
+Mojo magazine November 2009 asked Hutter whether with his classical training he wrote scores when composing for Kraftwerk.
 He replied: "We made little notes.
-When I composed Autobahn with my partner Florian, we don't need many words, we just (mimes making notes or sketching), 'Yes, cars, tyres, asphalt, landscapes…' By using keywords, we could fantasize the whole symphony.
+When I composed 'Autobahn' with my partner Florian, we don't need many words, we just (mimes making notes or sketching), 'Yes, cars, tyres, asphalt, landscapes…' By using keywords, we could fantasize the whole symphony.
 That's how I make notes."

 The rhythm of the words is virtually identical to the cadence of The Beach Boys' 1965 single "Barbara Ann

-, the Beach Boys, "managed to concentrate a maximum of fundamental ideas.
+that the Beach Boys "managed to concentrate a maximum of fundamental ideas.
 In a hundred years from now when people want to know what California was like in the '60s, they only have to listen to a single by The Beach Boys."